Foden's Band

 Welcome to the Foden's Band Website

-Foden's Band was formed in 1902 as part of the Foden's Motor Works.
-The band have been based in Sandbach, Cheshire since its formation and are the current 'Double National Champions of Great Britain' as well as being ranked as one of the leading brass bands in the World.
+The band have been based in Sandbach, Cheshire since its formation and are the current 'Number 1 ranked Brass Band in the World'

 Mon